panios/Sentiment-anonymisation-Apache-NiFi/README.md

 #  Privacy preserving sentiment analysis with NiFi
-The page includes code, NiFi flowfiles and additional documentation for the paper: Privacy preserving sentiment analysis on multiple edge social media data streams
+The page includes code, NiFi flowfiles and additional documentation for the paper: Privacy preserving sentiment analysis on multiple edge data streams with Apache NiFi

 **Table I.** 	HARDWARE AND SOFTWARE SETUP